mahdighadiriii/FastApi/README.md

 - **POST /expenses/**: Create a new expense for the authenticated user.
   - Example: `{"description": "Coffee", "amount": 5.0}`
   - Response: Created expense details (including `id`, `created_at` in ISO 8601 format).
-- **GET /expenses/**: List all expenses for the authenticated user.
+- **GET /expenses/**: List all expenses for the authenticated user (cached in Redis for 5 minutes).
 - **GET /expenses/{expense_id}**: Get details of a specific expense by ID for the authenticated user.
 - **PUT /expenses/{expense_id}**: Update an existing expense by ID for the authenticated user.
   - Example: `{"description": "Updated Coffee", "amount": 6.0}`
 - **DELETE /expenses/{expense_id}**: Delete an expense by ID for the authenticated user.

+## Caching
+- The `GET /expenses/` endpoint caches results in Redis for 5 minutes to improve performance.
+- Cache is invalidated on create, update, or delete operations to ensure data consistency.
+- Managed via `app/cache.py` module.

 ## Multi-Language Support
 The API supports English (`en`) and Persian (`fa`) using `gettext` with PO/MO files.
 Language is determined by: